emma123cs/Satellite-Data/README.md

     </html>

-(vi) The image URL displays the associated PNG from the images folder that have been created by calling the functions in the first app route to a specific MMSI.
+(vi) The image URL displays the associated PNG from the images folder that has been created by calling the functions in the first app route to a specific MMSI.

-(vii) The user can now go back and forth within the app and type in any MMSI number they would like to see the data analysis to.
+(vii) The user can now go back and forth within the app and type in any MMSI number they would like to see the data analysis.
 The HTML pages for the graphs stay in the templates folder and are newly rendered with a new name and URL.
 Furthermore, the PNGs are also newly created.
-However, the HTML of the map always creates an additional HTML file with the MMSI number in the name.
+However, the HTML of the map always establishes an additional HTML file with the MMSI number in the name.
 This leads to a smoother UI, as one had to restart the code to render a new map.

     render_template('map' + str(MMSI) + '.html')

 (viii) If the user decides they want to learn about maritime data in general, they can click on "Polygon Coordinates" on the index.html.
 It will show him the coordinates of a few ports in the United States as examples. *HIER BILD*

 (ix) The PortsCoordinates.png is created by running the portsCooridnates.py file.
 Because it doesn’t change by running the code and slowed down our side severely,  we excluded the file from the website code.
-However, we can reload it every time by deleting the '#' infront of the 'US-ports()' function in website.py and call it.
+However, we can reload it every time by deleting the '#' in front of the 'US-ports()' function in website.py and call it.

 (x)	The user can then choose to display the Polygon Map (which is explained above).